EricThomson/PySideSummer/README.md

 ####To Do:
-1. Chapter 12 (translation underway)
-9. Chapter 13
+1. Chapter 13 [translation underway]
 10. Chapter 14
 11. Chapter 15
 12. Chapter 16